Perspective | This pandemic, I’m drinking through the souvenir wine I’ve collected since I was 14

 The wine: 2007 Domaine Berthet-Rayne, Chateauneuf-du-Pape; organic; red Rhone blend of Grenache, Mourvèdre, Cinsault and Syrah.

-The trip: At 18 years old and gearing up for college, I was a typical teenage nightmare the summer of 2009.
-For example, I’d ditched a doctor’s appointment during class my senior year of high school and secretly got a tattoo.
-In cursive French, the permanent token of my youthful angst says “life is hard.”
+The trip: Eighteen years old and gearing up for college, I was a typical teenage nightmare the summer of 2009.
+For example, I had ditched a doctor’s appointment during class my senior year of high school and secretly got a tattoo.
+In cursive French, the permanent token of my youthful angst says, “Life is hard.”

 That summer, my family, my French tattoo and I went to Mallorca, Spain, and Provence, France.
 We saw the Tour de France pass through Arles, kayaked in Saint-Étienne-du-Grès and got into a heated family feud in Deià.